JoaoLopesF/RemoteDebug/README.md

 ## Wishlist

     - An app to RemoteDebug like SerialDebug have.
-    - Http page to begin/stop the telnet server
+    - Http page to begin/stop the telnet server or websocket server.
     - Authentication as telnet support (kerberos, etc.) to support production environment

 ## Install